heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 character encodings were all over the place, everything was UPPERCASE, and all requests were via form posts --- it was a blast!

-I also wanted to make it clear that I wasn't looking to be a gatekeeper, I'd ensure that the service was publicly available so that others could use it and build cool things without having to solve this problem again-and-again.
+I also wanted to make it clear that I wasn't looking to be a gatekeeper.
+I'd host this data through a publicly available service so that others could use it and build cool things without having to solve this problem again-and-again.

 The first version of LCBO API was released in April, 2009.
 Over the following months I refined the API, and wrote documentation for it.
 In early 2010, V1 was